-SECTION 6 How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon Section 6.1 During your inpatient hospital stay, you will get a written notice from Medicare that tells about your rights 7-16 Section 6.2 Step-by-step: How to make a Level 1 Appeal to change your hospital discharge date 7-18 Section 6.3 Step-by-step: How to make a Level 2 Appeal to change your hospital discharge date 7-20 Section 6.4 What if you miss the deadline for making your Level 1 Appeal?
-7-21 SECTION 7 us to keep covering certain medical services if you think ge is ending too soon 7-24 Section 7.1 This section is about three services only: Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services 7-24 Section 7.2 We will tell you in advance when your coverage will be ending 7-24 Section 7.3 Step-by-step: How to make a Level 1 Appeal to have our plan cover your care for a longer time 7-25 Section 7.4 Step-by-step: How to make a Level 2 Appeal to have our plan cover your care for a longer time 7-27 Section 7.5 What if you miss the deadline for making your Level 1 Appeal?
-7-28 SECTION 8 Taking your appeal to Level 3 and beyond 7-30 Section 8.1 Levels of Appeal 3, 4, and 5 for Medical Service Appeals 7-30
+SECTION 6 us to cover a longer inpatient hospital stay if you think s discharging you too soon 7-17 Section 6.1 During your inpatient hospital stay, you will get a written notice from Medicare that tells about your rights 7-17 Section 6.2 Step-by-step: How to make a Level 1 Appeal to change your hospital discharge date 7-18 Section 6.3 Step-by-step: How to make a Level 2 Appeal to change your hospital discharge date 7-21 Section 6.4 What if you miss the deadline for making your Level 1 Appeal?
+7-22 SECTION 7 us to keep covering certain medical services if you think ge is ending too soon 7-24 Section 7.1 This section is about three services only: Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services 7-24 Section 7.2 We will tell you in advance when your coverage will be ending Section 7.3 Step-by-step: How to make a Level 1 Appeal to have our plan cover your care for a longer time 7-26 Section 7.4 Step-by-step: How to make a Level 2 Appeal to have our plan cover your care for a longer time 7-28 Section 7.5 What if you miss the deadline for making your Level 1 Appeal?
+SECTION 8 Taking your appeal to Level 3 and beyond 7-31 Levels of Appeal 3, 4, and 5 for Medical Service Appeals Making Co mplaints SECTION 9 e a complaint about quality of care, waiting times, customer 7-33 Section 9.1 What kinds of problems are handled by the complaint process?
+7-33 Section 9.2 The formal name for "making a complaint" is "filing a grievance".
+7-35 Section 9.3 Step-by-step: Making a complaint 7-35 Section 9.4 You can also make complaints about quality of care to the Quality Improvement Organization 7-36 Section 9.5 You can also tell Medicare about your complaint 7-36